PaesslerAG/gval/README.md

 API Breaks
 --

-The library is designed for API stability but the classification of gvals sub languages is not final yet.
-Releases will explicitly state when an API break happens, and if they do not specify an API break it should be safe to upgrade.
+The library is designed for API stability but still in beta.
+Stable releases will explicitly state when an API break happens via an increased the major version number.

 Missing Features
 --

-- [ ] Expression Formatter
+- [ ] Expression Formatter (a new Language that formats a expressions)
-- [ ] SQL Expression
+- [ ] SQL Expression (a new Language that converts a expression into a SQL expression)
-- [ ] Examples for Language